Yorko/mlcourse.ai/mlcourse_ai_jupyter_book/book/topic09/topic9_part2_facebook_prophet.md

 ## 1. Introduction

-According to the [article](https://research.fb.com/prophet-forecasting-at-scale/) on Facebook Research, Prophet was initially developed for the purpose of creating high quality business forecasts.
+According to the [article](https://facebook.github.io/prophet/static/prophet_paper_20170113.pdf) by Facebook Research, Prophet was initially developed for the purpose of creating high quality business forecasts.
 This library tries to address the following difficulties common to many business time series:
 - Seasonal effects caused by human behavior: weekly, monthly and yearly cycles, dips and peaks on public holidays.
 - Changes in trend due to new products and market events.
 - Outliers.